masoncfrancis/limitr/README.md

 This will start the Limitr server and a Redis server.
 The server will be available at `http://localhost:7654`.

-Limitr is also available in a docker image that you can obtain by running:

 **Note:** When running in Docker, Limitr cannot accurately get the client's IP address from the request.
 You will need to run the container behind a reverse proxy (such as Nginx, HAProxy, Cloudflare Tunnels, etc.) that can forward the client IP address in a header.
 You will then need to set the `IP_HEADER_KEY` environment variable to the header key that